pv21287/pv21287/README.md

 - 👋 Hi, I’m @pv21287
 - 👀 I’m interested in ...
+SQL devloper
 - 🌱 I’m currently learning ...applied  data science
 - 💞️ I’m looking to collaborate on ... university of essex
 - 📫 How to reach me ...
 07466366740